finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

             var identifierType = identifierType_example;  // string | The identifier type of the instrument, e.g., \"Figi\"
             var identifier = identifier_example;  // string | The identifier of the instrument to delete properties from. var propertyKeys = new List<string>(); // List<string> | The property keys of the properties to be deleted from the instrument.
 Only properties in the  Finbourne.Entities.PropertyDomain.Instrument domain can be supplied. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective date to delete the properties from.
-Note that this is only valid to set if the properties being deleted  are defined to be Finbourne.Entities.PropertyLifeTime.TimeVariant, otherwise this value must not be set. (optional)
+Note that this is only valid to set if the properties being deleted  are defined to be Finbourne.WebApi.Interface.Dto.PropertyLifeTime.TimeVariant, otherwise this value must not be set. (optional)

             try
             {